liuyunhaozz/musicGeneration/README.md

 This repo contains the code to train a RNN mode and use this model to generate music in format `midi` and `wav`.
 The code has been tested with `Python 3.7` on `Windows 10` and `Google Colab`

 ---
+### Get Started with Google Colab
+open the notebook `musicGeneration.ipynb` in Google Colab and run all cells.

 ### Train